 Travel for Lewis-Clark State College business outside the United States needs to be reported to Administrative Services for the traveler to have insurance coverage through the State of Idaho.
-As soon as you are aware of your planned travel, contact Theresa Chrisman in Administrative Services, at (208) 792-2240 or via email with the following information.
+As soon as you are aware of your planned travel, contact Administrative Services, at (208) 792-2240 or via email with the following information.
 Upon receipt of the following information you will receive an foreign travel card.

 The Foreign Travel Executive Assistance Plan is designed to assist college employees while traveling in foreign countries on college business and is provided at no cost to the employee or department.
 The Foreign Travel Program does not provide supplemental health or medical coverage.
-If you are a college employee injured while traveling on official University business, you are covered through workers’ compensation.
+If you are a college employee injured while traveling on official college business, you are covered through workers’ compensation.

 If you are injured during a personal portion of a trip, your personal health insurance coverage applies.
 Employees should check with their health insurance carrier for more details regarding personal medical coverage during foreign travel.

 Foreign Travel liability coverage for college faculty and employees is being provided through ACE USA administered through a policy with the State of Idaho.